MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-tracing-serial-lot-numbers.md

 - Tracing usage to origin.
 - Tracing origin to usage.
-- Searching for all current records which hold the traced serial/lot number.
+- Searching for all current records which hold the traced serial number.

 ## <a name="roles"></a>Roles